 Simple English definitions for legal terms

-Read a random definition: dedication and reservation
+Read a random definition: in banco

 Extradition is when a person who has committed a crime in one place is sent to another place to be punished.
 This usually happens when countries have agreements with each other.
 However, some crimes, like political crimes, may not be considered for extradition.
 In the United States, extradition is based on the Extradition Clause in the Constitution and there are laws that govern the process.
 Extradition can be a sensitive issue, especially if the punishment in the other place is more severe.